Mike Phenix

 Michael Phenix (born 15 March 1989) is an English footballer who plays as a forward for club Wythenshawe.

 Career

 Early career

-Phenix was born in Manchester and began his career at Bolton Wanderers academy.
+Phenix was born in Wigan and began his career at Bolton Wanderers academy.
 He failed to earn a professional contract at Bolton and began playing amateur football with Manchester League side Hindsford.
 After a trial at Notts County, Phenix played for Droylsden and Skelmersdale United before joining AFC Telford United.
 He missed a month of the 2013–14 season after suffering from ulcerative colitis.

 Barnsley

 In October 2014 Phenix joined League One side Barnsley for a fee of £25,000.
 He made his Football League debut on 17 January 2015 in a 1–0 defeat against Doncaster Rovers.
 After struggling for game time at Oakwell Phenix went out on loan to Macclesfield Town in March 2015.

 Southport

 Despite playing several times for Barnsley in pre-season in 2015, he again went out on loan to Southport on 11 August 2015.
 He made his debut for Southport the same day, playing the full 90 minutes in their 0–0 draw with Macclesfield.
 His first goal for the club came in a 2–2 home draw against Tranmere Rovers on 15 September 2015.
 In October 2015 Phenix had his role terminated by the club however he signed for the club after he agreed a deal for the remainder of the 2015–16 season.
 He was released at the end of the season, scoring five goals and making 36 appearances for the club.